lafnlab/Amore/docs/admin/admin-manual.md

 All users have the ability to perform certain tasks on their own profiles.

 ###### Edit profile
+All users have the ability to edit their own profiles, and should be encouraged to do so.
+While the user profiles in **Amore** v0.3 contain limited information compared to other dating platforms, they are more extensive when compared with other Fediverse platforms.
+This information will only be readable if someone visits a user's profile.
+It isn't readable by other platforms.

 ###### Delete profile
+All users have the ability to delete their profiles from **Amore**.
+If a user deletes their profile, their posts will be deleted, their username will be added to the deleted users list, and their profiles will be deleted from the `users` table.

 ###### Change passphrase
+All users have the ability to change their passphrase in **Amore**.
+Users may need or want to change their passphrase for any number of reasons, and it is a useful function to have.

 ### Posts